ShahedSabab/Food-Preparation-Time/README.md

-# Chefs Watch
+# Chefs' Watch
-Chefs watch is a food time prediction system.
+Chefs' Watch is a food time prediction system.
 This was one of the challenges of the [Data Science Nexus Conference 2019](https://mailchi.mp/umanitoba.ca/data-science-conference) arranged by SkipTheDishes, Canada's leading and largest food delivery company.
 The data included upto 10 ordered food items along with the quantity.
 The goal is to predict food preparation time.

 # Dataset info
 The data included 20 features and 80,000 samples.
 Please check Data-Challenge-Skipthedishes-Repaired.pdf for details.